Branding, moodboards & collection building for your clothing line

 Tip: choose one clear direction.
 A brand that tries to appeal to everyone ultimately appeals to no one.

-Your first collection doesn't have to be large.
-In fact: starting too large is one of the most common mistakes.
-Start with a compact “capsule” that logically fits together.
+Your first collection doesn’t have to be large.
+In fact: starting too big is one of the most common mistakes.
+Begin with a compact “capsule” that makes sense together.

 How do you build your first collection?